Synchronization of endogenous business cycles: Master stability analysis

-To show how the evolution of this vector can be obtained, we fully work out a specific example.
-Consider a star network with three nodes.
-This is composed by a central node, which we denote as node 1, that is linked to two leaf nodes, which we denote as nodes 2 and 3.
+To compute the evolution of this vector, we take advantage of the small deviations to Taylor-expand the non-linear terms in the dynamical equations.
+We illustrate this with a specific example of a star network with three nodes.
+This network is composed by a central node, which we denote as node 1, that is linked to two leaf nodes, which we denote as nodes 2 and 3.
 The leaf nodes are only connected to the central node.
-Replacing $x^i_t=x^s_t+x^{\xi,i}_t$ and $y^i_t=y^s_t+y^{\xi,i}_t$ in Eq. \eqref{eq:dynsyst} and assuming, as we did in Section \ref{sec:phasesyncabs}, that the dependence on other nodes is $\epsilon/k_i$, where $k_i$ is degree of node $i$, while the dependency on oneself is $1-\epsilon$, we get the following system of equations for the evolution of $\boldsymbol \xi_t$:
+We assume that the dependence on other nodes is $\epsilon_{ij}=\epsilon/k_i$, where $k_i$ is the degree of node $i$, while the dependency on oneself is $\epsilon_{ii}=1-\epsilon$.
+This defines a weighted interaction network with adjacency matrix